stebleen/HCI-Lab1-Automatic-Speech-Recognition/README.md

       # 播放5秒
       # time.sleep(5)
       # mixer.music.stop()
-At first, the author used the function os. system() in the os module to process audio files, but some issues arose.
+At first, the author used the method `os.system()` in the os module to process audio files, but some issues arose.

 The first issue is that MP3 audio files cannot be read and garbled code will be displayed.
 The solution is to modify the pycharm configuration.